STOmics/EAGS/README.md

                                                     normalize_zscore=True)

 The parameters of  `gaussian_smooth_adaptively` are:
-- `adata`: Adata file (H5AD format) need to be smoothed.
+- `adata`: The adata file (H5AD format) that need to be smoothed.
-- `smooth_threshold`: Control the gradient of Gaussian curve.
+- `smooth_threshold`: Controling the gradient of Gaussian curve.
 - `a`: The a-value of the Gaussian kernel function, which is used to control the height of the Gaussian curve.
 - `b`: The b-value of the Gaussian kernel function, which is used to control the centre of the Gaussian curve.
-- `n_comps`: Number of principal components to use for calculating neighborhoods.
+- `n_comps`: Number of principal components for calculating neighborhoods.
-- `n_neighbors`: Number of nearest neighbors from which to compute kernel bandwidth.
+- `n_neighbors`: Number of nearest neighbors for computing kernel bandwidth.
-- `normalize_zscore`: Default preprocessing method for raw counts matrice.
-If "False", it means input anndata.X data have been normalized.
+- `normalize_zscore`: Default preprocessing method for raw counts matrix, where "True" means the input anndata.X data that need to be normalized first and "False" means the input anndata.X data that have been normalized.

 The output of `gaussian_smooth_adaptively()` is a `anndata(H5AD format)` includes:
-- `adata.X`: MID counts have been smoothed.
+- `adata.X`: MID counts that have been smoothed.
 - `adata.obsm[spatial]`: Spot's spatial coordinates.